nus-cs2103-AY2122S2/ip/docs/README.md

 Duke is a ChatBot that helps you keep track of your tasks.
 ## Features

+### Exit and save tasks
+Exiting the program when you are done using Duke and automatically saves any changes to the disk.

 ### Add Tasks
 Add any task of your choice under 3 main categories:
 1) `todo` : general to do tasks.